Solo Travel Philadelphia

 1. The Mural Mile Philadelphia

-The Mural Mile is by far my favourite part of Philadelphia.
+One of my top things to do in Philly alone is to see the Mural Mile which is by far my favourite part of Philadelphia.
 It’s a mapped route, along which you will find 17 of the city centre’s most iconic and popular murals.
 The route is actually 2.5 miles long by foot so don’t let the name fool you!
 Luckily there will be endless restaurant and bar options to choose from along the way, if you fancy a refreshing pint or a glass of wine along the way.

 What’s incredible about these gigantic pieces of art is that the craziest murals have adopted the 3 dimensional format!
 When you approach one from a distance, you feel like you are looking at a life-like, optical illusion.
 Only when you stand directly underneath the mural, you see how the artist has actually incorporated traditional sculpting techniques that lift parts of the graffiti off the wall.